mccullaghlab/shapeGMMTorch/README.md

 	- kabsch_thresh           - float dictating convergence criteria for each iterative alignment (Maximization step).
 Default value is 1e-1.
 	- dtype                   - Torch data type to be used.
 Default is torch.float32.
 	- device                  - Torch device to be used.
 Default is torch.device('cuda:0') device.
 	- verbose                 - boolean dictating whether to print various things at every step.
-Defualt is False.
+Default is False.

 ### Fit: